uhm-descartes/ee643spring2024/morea/introduction/experience-introduce-yourself.md

 By the time and date indicated on the Schedule page, you must have:

-  * Joined the ICS 314 Discord server
+  * Joined the EE 643 Discord server
   * Performed all setup actions specified in the Welcome category channels.